We now use a single, unified process to develop guidelines.

 National Collaborating Centres (NCCs)

-- The National Clinical Guideline Centre (NCGC) is hosted by the Royal College of Physicians and overseen by the Royal College of General Practitioners, Royal College of Nursing, Royal College of Physicians and Royal College of Surgeons of England.
+- The National Guideline Centre (NGC) is hosted by the Royal College of Physicians and overseen by the Royal College of General Practitioners, Royal College of Nursing, Royal College of Physicians and Royal College of Surgeons of England.
+NGC was formerly the National Clinical Guideline Centre (NCGC).

 Cancer service guidance focuses on the way services are organised for the treatment of different types of cancer.
 It is therefore different from clinical practice guidelines.